streetturtle/streetturtle.github.io/_posts/2015-07-15-number-of-online-users-alfresco.markdown

 }
 {% endhighlight json %}

-And in this post: [REST call monitoring extenstion for AppDynamics]({{ site.url }}/2015/07/rest-monitor/) you will now how to use this webscrip as a metric provider for AppDynamics.
+And in this post: [REST call monitoring extension for AppDynamics]({{ site.url }}/2015/07/rest-monitor/) you will now how to use this webscript as a metric provider for AppDynamics.

 Cheers!